Caring for the Whole Person

 “I love people and love to help them,” says Roberta, eyes twinkling as she sits in her favorite chair with a view to the sea from her San Francisco home.
 “So when the hospital asked for my help, I asked ‘how?’”

-“Roberta is a role model in the way she personally and vitally engages in life and the practice of philanthropy,” says William Stewart, M.D., cofounder and medical director of the IHH.
+“Roberta is a role model in the way she personally and vitally engages in life and the practice of philanthropy,” said William Stewart, M.D., cofounder and former medical director of the IHH.
 “She gives in service to healing and without expectation of getting something back.
 And of course she gets back abundant gratitude and inspired stories from the many she has helped.”